Facundo RodríguezMetaethics, Moral Psychology and History of Philosophy

 I am a PhD Philosophy student and Gates Cambridge Scholar at the University of Cambridge.
 I am interested in metaethics and the history of philosophy.
 I have a secondary interest in political philosophy and philosophy of religion.
 At Cambridge, I have worked on a defence of Kant’s theory of Love, on Francisco Suarez’s Theory of Natural Law and Obligation and on apologies and Moral Particularism.

 Before coming to Cambridge, I completed a BSc.
 Politics and Philosophy and an MSc.
 Political Theory at the London School of Economics and Political Science (LSE).
 There, I wrote my undergraduate dissertation ‘Aquinas on Evil and the Will: A response to Mackie’ that is now published in New Blackfriars Journal.
-My Master’s dissertation, titled ‘Circularity in Christine Korsgaard’s Constitutivist Argument’, argued that Christine Koorsgaard’s Constitutivism fails to ground the normativity of moral demands.
+During my MSc Political Theory at LSE, I wrote a paper on Hobbes’ constrained absolutism, now published in Jurisprudence.
+My MSc. dissertation, titled ‘Circularity in Christine Korsgaard’s Constitutivist Argument’, argued that Christine Koorsgaard’s Constitutivism fails to ground the normativity of moral demands.